derleder/MoAgriS-Modular-Agriculture-System/README.md

 ### Pump-Module
 Provides water by a pump by switching it on/off via SDI.

+### Fan-Module_40mm
+Provides wind by a 40mm fan that can be controlled via PWM over SDI.

-### Fan-Module
+### Fan-Module_80mm
-Provides wind by a fan that can be controlled via PWM over SDI.
+Provides wind by a 80mm fan that can be controlled via PWM over SDI.
+This is it.
+That's the limit of the free Eagle version.
+The fuseholders sit so tightly to the fan that you might need to chop off their legs.

 ### SDI-Master
 Optional board to be used as a SDI master.
 You can use any other module as a master but this one is optimized for the job.
 It is as slim as the LED PCB and has two possible power connectors - only use one.
 The screw connector also has a third terminal to also chain the BUS signal.